TuanNguyen1010/Github-CV/README.md

 <h1> Tuan Nguyen </h1>
-I am a recent graduate from an intensive software engineering bootcamp.
+I am a recent graduate from an intensive web development bootcamp.
 I left University studying accounting.
 On the seearch looking for fufilment in my life that accounting was not providing mem, I discoved coding, I loved the aspect of complex problems solving and creating things.
 I am itching to start my career - I love the constant problem solving, iterative processes and continuous learning.

 <h2>
 Skills
 </h2>

 <h4> Team work</h4>
+I have completed multiple projects in teams throughout my time at University and the bootcamp.
+Throughout my experience working in groups at the bootcamp, I've experienced a rollercoaster of emotions but thrived in these situations as maintaining postive team morale will always generate the best possible output.

 <h4> Communication </h4>
+I've been working in customer service for several years both in person and through a computer screen.
+What I learned most from all this experience is to match energy level and make everyone feel valued.

 <h4> Problem solving</h4>
 I am very intrigued with the concept of solving complex problems through simplifying the problem and using logical thinking to come up with an efficient solution
 </ul>